MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 ## Microsoft Entra ID single sign-on for DirectQuery

-When a user interacts with a DirectQuery report in the Power BI service, each cross-filter, slice, sort, and report editing operation can result in queries that execute live against the underlying Azure virtual network data source.
+When a user interacts with a DirectQuery report in the Power BI service, each cross-filter, slice, sort, and report editing operation can result in queries.
+The queries execute live against the underlying Azure virtual network data source.
 When you configure single sign-on (SSO) for an applicable data source, queries execute under the Microsoft Entra ID identity of the user that interacts with Power BI.

 To enable Microsoft Entra ID SSO, on the **Manage Gateways** page in Power BI, go to the **Data source settings** page, and select the **Use SSO via Azure AD for Direct Queries** check box.